Tropical Poincar\'e duality spaces: Introduction

 Straddling the space between \cref{question:tpd_when} and \cref{question:local_tpd_when}, we prove the following theorem, which shows that when the stars of the faces of a fan are TPD spaces, so is the whole fan, under some vanishing conditions on Borel–-Moore homology. {\cref{thm:stars_poincare_duality}} \begin{thm:tpd_from_faces} Let $R$ be a principal ideal domain, and $(\Sigma,w)$ be an $R$-balanced fan of dimension $d\geq 2$, with $H_{q}^{BM}(\Sigma, \F_{p}^R) = 0$ for $q\not = d$, for all $p$.
 If $(\Star{\gamma},w)$ satisfies TPD over $R$, for each $\gamma\in \Sigma$ with $\Star{\gamma} \neq \Sigma$, then $(\Sigma,w)$ satisfies TPD over $R$. \end{thm:tpd_from_faces} Noticing the similarity of this result to the conditions for being a local TPD space, we are led to the following characterization of local TPD spaces. {\cref{thm:local_tpds_char}} \begin{thm:stars} Let $R$ be a principal ideal domain, and $(\Sigma,w)$ a $d$-dimensional $R$-balanced fan.
-Then $\Sigma$ is a local TPD space over $R$ if and only if $H_q^{BM}(\Star{\gamma}, \F_{p}^R)=0$ for all $\gamma\in \Sigma$ and $q\neq d$, and for all faces $\beta$ of codimension 1, the star fans $\Star{\beta}$ are TPD spaces over $R$. \end{thm:stars} \cref{thm:local_tpds_char} places conditions on codimension 1 faces, while \cref{prop:class_dim_1} classifies the dimension 1 cases.
-When working over $\Z$, the Künneth formula of \cite{GrossShokriehSheaf} leads to the following corollary. {\cref{cor:codimension_1_geometric}} \begin{cor:codim1} Let $(\Sigma, w)$ a $d$-dimensional $\Z$-balanced fan.
-Then $\Sigma$ is a local TPD space over $\Z$ if and only if $H_q^{BM}(\Star{\gamma},\F_p^\Z) = 0$ for $q\neq d$ and all $\gamma \in \Sigma$, all the weights are $\pm 1$, and for all faces $\beta$ of codimension 1, the star fans $\Star{\beta}$ are uniquely $\Z$-balanced in the sense of \cref{def:balanced}. \end{cor:codim1}
+Then $\Sigma$ is a local TPD space over $R$ if and only if $H_q^{BM}(\Star{\gamma}, \F_{p}^R)=0$ for all $\gamma\in \Sigma$ and $q\neq d$, and for all faces $\beta$ of codimension 1, the star fans $\Star{\beta}$ are TPD spaces over $R$. \end{thm:stars}